-The system board package contains the following items.
+The package contains the following items.
 If any of these items are missing or damaged, please contact your dealer or sales representative for assistance.

-- ☑ One MB330-CRM motherboard
+- One SB332-C board

-- ☑ Two Serial ATA data cables
+- One USB port cable (with bracket)

-- ☑ Two USB port cables (with bracket)
+- One COM port cable (with bracket)

-- ☑ Two COM port cables (with bracket)
+- One Serial ATA data cable

-- ✓ One I/O shield
+- One I/O shield

-- ☑ One QR (Quick Reference)
+- One QR (Quick Reference)